jworender/lle/Cases/Case_1/README.md

 ```
 ##   Done.
 ```
-The next plot, which shows the results of the model fit plotted against the training and then the test set, tells a very straightforward story.
+The next plots, which show the results of the model fit plotted against the training and then the test set, tells a very straightforward story.
 The resultant model describes the data extremely well when the data is transformed into a binary format using the previous procedure.